ErnestMunyoki/Code-Challenge-1/README.md

 - **bodaFareCalculator/** — Solution for the boda fare calculation challenge
 - **chaiCalculator/** — Solution for the chai calculation challenge
 - **mobileMoneyEstimator/** — Solution for the mobile money fee estimation challenge

+Author
+Ernest Munyoki
+Email: ernestmunyoki@gmail.com
+GitHub: ErnestMunyoki

+License
+This project is licensed under the MIT License.
+See the LICENSE file for details.